How Does The Locus of Control Affect Your Life

 Now, these are all excuses for not doing a thing.

-There are fine examples that an auto-rickshaw driver’s daughter has made it to the IAS while a businessman’s son is as good at nothing because he did not want to study and had enough money of his father to waste on alcohol and friends.
+There are fine examples that an auto-rickshaw driver’s daughter has made it to the IAS while a businessman’s son is as good at nothing because he did not want to study and had enough money from his father to waste on alcohol and friends.

-Hence businessman’s son learnt nothing while somebody who had nothing is now heading the bureaucracy, so all these factors are determined by your internal and external locus of control and how you allowed them to control your life and take you ahead from there.
+Hence businessman’s son learned nothing while somebody who had nothing is now heading the bureaucracy, so all these factors are determined by your internal and external locus of control and how you allowed them to control your life and take you ahead from there.

 Mostly our actions are governed by what we want rather than what we have.
 This is constantly leading to dissatisfaction, which in turn leads us into depression and devaluation of ourselves.

 Since we don’t have any vision for the future, we never have more today than what we want tomorrow.

 Only having a vision for the future defines who you are today and why people should remember you tomorrow.